Michael Bloomberg

-Early life and education
+Early education

-Bloomberg was born on February 14, 1942, at St. Elizabeth's Hospital, in the Brighton neighborhood of Boston, to William Henry Bloomberg (1906–1963), a bookkeeper for a dairy company, and Charlotte (née Rubens) Bloomberg (1909–2011).
+Bloomberg was born on February 14, 1942, at St. Elizabeth's Hospital, in the Brighton neighborhood of Boston, to William Henry Bloomberg, a bookkeeper for a dairy company, and Charlotte (née Rubens) Bloomberg.
+His father never earned more than $6,000 a year.
+William Henry Bloomberg died suddenly when his son was in college.
 The Bloomberg Center at the Harvard Business School was named in William Henry's honor.
 Bloomberg's family is Jewish, and he is a member of the Temple Emanu-El in Manhattan.
 Bloomberg's paternal grandfather, Rabbi Alexander "Elick" Bloomberg, was a Polish Jew.
 Bloomberg's maternal grandfather, Max Rubens, was a Lithuanian Jewish immigrant from present-day Belarus, and his maternal grandmother was born in New York to Lithuanian Jewish parents.

 The family lived in Allston until Bloomberg was two years old, followed by Brookline, Massachusetts, for two years, finally settling in the Boston suburb of Medford, Massachusetts, where he lived until after he graduated from college.

 Bloomberg became an Eagle Scout when he was twelve years old.
 He graduated from Medford High School in 1960.
 He went on to attend Johns Hopkins University, where he joined the fraternity Phi Kappa Psi.
 While there, he constructed the blue jay costume for the university's mascot.
-He graduated in 1964 with a Bachelor of Science degree in electrical engineering.
+He graduated in 1964 with a Bachelor of Science in Engineering degree in electrical engineering.
 In 1966, he graduated from Harvard Business School with a Master of Business Administration (MBA) degree.

 Bloomberg is a member of Kappa Beta Phi and Tau Beta Pi.
 He wrote an autobiography, Bloomberg by Bloomberg, with help from Bloomberg News editor-in-chief Matthew Winkler.

 Business career

-In 1973, Bloomberg became a general partner at Salomon Brothers, a large Wall Street investment bank, where he headed equity trading and, later, systems development.
+In 1966, Bloomberg was hired for a job earning $9,000 per year at Salomon Brothers, a large Wall Street investment bank.
+Salomon Brothers later promoted him to the equities desk.
+Bloomberg became a general partner at Salomon Brothers in 1972; he headed equity trading and, later, systems development.
 Phibro Corporation bought Salomon Brothers in 1981, and the new management fired Bloomberg, paying him $10 million for his equity in the firm.

-Using this money, Bloomberg, having designed in-house computerized financial systems for Salomon, set up a data services company named Innovative Market Systems (IMS) based on his belief that Wall Street would pay a premium for high-quality business information, delivered instantaneously on computer terminals in a variety of usable formats.
+Using the money he received from Phibro, Bloomberg—having designed in-house computerized financial systems for Salomon—set up a data services company named Innovative Market Systems (IMS) based on his belief that Wall Street would pay a premium for high-quality business information, delivered instantaneously on computer terminals in a variety of usable formats.
 The company sold customized computer terminals that delivered real-time market data, financial calculations and other analytics to Wall Street firms.
 The terminal, first called the Market Master terminal, was released to market in December 1982.

-In 1986, the company renamed itself Bloomberg L.P.
+In 1986, IMS renamed itself Bloomberg L.P.
 Over the years, ancillary products including Bloomberg News, Bloomberg Radio, Bloomberg Message, and Bloomberg Tradebook were launched.
 Bloomberg, L.P. had revenues of approximately $10 billion in 2018.
 As of 2019, the company has more than 325,000 terminal subscribers worldwide and employs 20,000 people in dozens of locations.